suncoast-devs/handbook/curriculum/fundamentals/javascript/lectures/day-01.md

         - querySelector only select elements what are above script tag -`<script></script>`
         - JS script tag is normally placed at the bottom of a page
-        - When page loads, it will stop once it reaches JS
+        - When page loads, it will stop once it reaches JS (unless DOMContentLoaded is added in JS event listener)

 - Updating (approx 00:53:00)